luciotato/UglifyLS/README.md

 This is a proof of concept, to measure performance increases
 from:

-1) pure js hand-optimized code
+1) original pure js hand-optimized code

 2) the same code "translated" to LiteScript and compiled-to-js